rithmac07/Audra/README.md

 ## 🙋 Built by

-**Rithika Machani** — UX/UI designer and developer focused on accessible technology.
+**Rithika Machani** — Freshman [at] UIUC, majoring in Information Sciences and Data Science

-This project grew out of a *Harvard CS560 accessibility project*, research into the **frequency gaps between hearing aids and standard music apps**, and a personal drive to build technology that meets people where they are — not where it's convenient to design for.
+This project grew from my research into the **frequency gaps between hearing aids and standard music apps**, and a personal drive to build technology that meets people where they are, dedeicated to my grandfather who has hearing aids.

-Multiple JavaScript iterations.
-WCAG 2.1 standards applied throughout.
-Tested with a real hearing-impaired listener whose feedback shaped every design decision.

 ---